 Each IIoT team taking part in the mHUB Accelerator has chosen a core focus that drives them to succeed every day.

-This week, mHUB sat down with three teams that put systems and platforms at the core of their startup.
-Get to know a little more about Ant Robotics, Iothic, and Third Wave from their founders Maxim Antonenko, Chris Autry, and Adam Sobol
+This week, mHUB sat down with three teams that put health and safety at the core of their startup.
+Get to know a little more about Ascent Integrated Technologies, JustAir, and Stroma Vision from their CEO’s Paul Couston, Darren Riley, and Anil Uzengi.

 Where did your idea and value proposition begin?

 Couston: My co-founder, Alex, and I have always wanted to work on human performance technology.
 As a kid, I grew up watching Iron Man and playing a lot of sci-fi video games, but I was disappointed when I realized much of that technology doesn’t actually exist.
 When we realized how little technology was available for firefighters and first responders – we knew we wanted to build technology to keep these heroes alive.

 Riley: My decision to launch JustAir was rooted in a combination of both lived and professional experiences that brought me to the realization of how air quality impacts underserved communities.
 There is a real need to ensure that no matter what neighborhood you are born in, you have access to clean air.
 We hope to build the infrastructure so decision-makers can move us to a more equitable breathing environment for all.